S3-working-group/s3-handbook/retrospective.md

 **Building in continuous improvement of process:**

 * goal: reflection on the past to guide process improvement
-* output: policy proposals, tensions, drivers or tasks
+* output: proposals for agreements, tensions, drivers or tasks
 * facilitated meeting (~1hr)
 * regular intervals (1-4 weeks)
 * adapt to situation and context: